Cajun Chicken Orzo

 Cajun Chicken Orzo – this one-pot chicken breast recipe is packed with flavor and easy to prepare.
-Deliciously creamy and comforting and one of my favorite midweek meals.
+Deliciously creamy and comforting and one of my favorite meals for busy weeknights.

-You will also love my Cajun Shrimp Pasta!
+You will also love my Cajun Dirty Orzo and reader fave Cajun Shrimp Pasta!

-Creamy orzo with chicken and Cajun seasoning… I know, it doesn’t sound all that exciting but this quick one-pot meal is incredibly tasty.
+Creamy orzo with chicken and Cajun seasoning… I know, it doesn’t sound all that exciting but this quick one-pot meal is just so incredibly tasty.

 If you are looking to expand your chicken breast recipe repertoire then this is a MUST make.
-And with the orzo and chicken cooking together in one pot it also cuts down on the washing up.
+And with the orzo and chicken cooking together in one pot it also cuts down on the dishes.
 A truly winning chicken dinner!

-Cajun seasoning – this delicious blend of paprika, cayenne, garlic powder, pepper and oregano is always in my spice drawer.
+- Cajun seasoning – this store-bought spice mix is a delicious blend of paprika, cayenne pepper, garlic powder, black pepper and oregano is always in my spice drawer.
 It adds depth of flavor and a little bit of spice and can be used in so many ways.

 How to make Cajun Chicken Orzo